Feeling stressed? Student supports are available to help

 Depending on what health or wellness service you’re looking for, UM has support available:

-- University Health Service has a clinic on each campus which offers patient-centred primary care.
+- University Health Service has a clinic on each campus which offers patient-centered primary care.
 Book an appointment to see someone by calling 204-474-8411.
 UHS is also a great place to get a Covid vaccine.

 - UM’s Health and Wellness office, staffed by a registered psychiatric nurse, is where you can receive one-on-one support, as well as be connected with a lot of great information and opportunities.

-- Spiritual Care offers one-on-one supports, assisting students of all beliefs and worldviews.
+- Spiritual Care and Multi-Faith Centre offers one-on-one supports, assisting students of all beliefs and worldviews.
 They connect students with resources and faith groups both on and off campus and offer a variety of programming related to spiritual wellness and cultural humility through inter-faith engagement.
 Contact spiritualcare [at] umanitoba [dot] ca or 204-474-8721 to connect.

 - Student Accessibility Services is available to provide supports for students with disabilities and to encourage academic success.
 If you require academic accommodations or accessibility supports, contact an accessibility coordinator directly by phone 204-474-7423 or email student_accessibility [at] umanitoba [dot] ca.